 Apple Certified Trainer and related careers

 The Apple Certified Support Professional, or ACSP, is geared toward help desk personnel and service technicians.
-The Apple Certified Associate – Mac Integration Basics certification is useful for network professionals who must know how to add a Mac to a network (Windows or other) and manage services for users.
+The Apple Certified Associate – Mac Integration Basics certification is useful for network professionals who need to know how to add a Mac to a network (a Windows-based network or others) and manage services for users.

 An ACMT or ACiT diagnoses hardware or device problems, makes repairs and performs upgrades.
-Both certifications are ideal for service technicians seeking jobs that require such certifications, such as those employed by an Apple Authorized Service Provider (AASP), a Self-Servicing Account (SSA) or an Apple reseller.
-If you plan to spend several years in an organization that's mainly a Mac shop, an Apple certification could help you negotiate a higher salary or land a more responsible position.
+Both certifications are ideal for service technicians seeking jobs that require such certifications, such as those employed by an Apple Authorized Service Provider (AASP), a Self-Servicing Account (SSA), or an Apple reseller.
+If you plan to spend several years in an organization that's mainly a Mac shop, an Apple certification can help you negotiate a higher salary or land a position with more responsibilities.

 Apple training and certification resources

 To get started, visit the Apple Training and Certification website.
 There, you'll find links to books and e-books, video training, classroom training, and more.
 Apple provides free exam preparation guides for most certification exams.
-A guide lets you know the type of exam that's required, the total number of questions and time allotted, and it lists exam objectives so you know which topics will be covered.
-Guides also list recommended resources – books, courses, etc. – that best prepare you to take Apple certification exams.
+These guides let you understand the type of exam that's required, the total number of questions and time allotted, and the exam objectives so you know which topics will be covered.
+Prep guides also list recommended resources – books, courses, etc. – that best prepare you to take Apple certification exams.

-Apple's creative certification candidates interested in self-study options can subscribe to Safari Books Online, an on-demand digital library that includes lots of e-books and video training, including the Apple Pro Training Series.
+Apple's creative certification candidates interested in self-study options can subscribe to O'Reilly Online Learning, an on-demand digital library that includes lots of e-books and video training, including the Apple Pro Training Series.
 Candidates for Final Cut Pro certification should also browse the web tutorials, user guides and whitepapers on the Final Cut Pro Resources page.